Sihlalo Youth Theatre (SYT) Program

 Sihlalo Outreach is dedicated to providing opportunities to otherwise disadvantaged African children.
 Children are the future in any culture, and never more so in a developing country where education, skills development and opportunity isn’t so widely or freely available.

-In 2023, SYT can currently take 10 fee paying students (10 week terms) (R50 a week for 2.5 hours of African music tuition)
+In 2023, SACMG can currently take 10 fee paying students (10 week terms) (R50 a week for 2.5 hours of African music tuition)

 He is currently working with Keith to source sustainable resonant woods for the keys and sound boxes of the marimbas.
 With Keith’s knowledge of woods and woodwork, and Kuda’s knowledge of instrument making and tuning, their African instruments are increasing in number, quality and size.